The Ultimate Infused Maple Syrup Recipes

 5. Strain out coconut and apricots using a fine sieve.

 More ways to enjoy this infused tropical maple syrup: Drizzle this maple syrup infusion over fruit salad.
 Choose fruits that have a slight acidity, like apples, oranges, pears, and pineapples, to help balance the syrup’s sweetness.
-It’s also delicious spooned over some plain or vanilla yogurt, or as a topping on a bowl of ice cream.
+It’s also delicious spooned over Farm Boy™ Organic Plain Yogurt, or as a topping on a bowl of Farm Boy™ Maple Cookie Caramel Swirl Gelato.

 Overhead shot of plain yogurt dressed with honey and chopped nuts.